Navelwriter/ECE434-leeni/hw04/ReadMe.md

 You may need to disable USR2 and USR3 from its status led utilities to get this to work properly.

 ## Kernel Driver
+This is run using ` ./kernelTMP101.sh ` \
+This outputs the temperatures of the two I2C devices using the kernel hardware monitor (hwmon)
 ## Flask + Etch-a-Sketch
 This maintains the use of the tmp101 sensors for clear and toggling color, but even these functionalities are also done using the web interface. \